absmach/magistrala-docs/docs/events.md

 - `instance` represents MQTT adapter instance.
 - `occurred_at` is in Epoch UNIX Time Stamp format.

-If you want to integrate through [docker-compose.yml][mg-docker-compose] you can use `magistrala-es-redis` service.
-Just connect to it and consume events from Redis Stream named `magistrala.mqtt`.
+If you want to integrate through [docker-compose.yml][mg-docker-compose] you can use `supermq-es-redis` service.
+Just connect to it and consume events from Redis Stream named `supermq.mqtt`.

 Examples of connect event: